 It takes a Village

 Recently it was confirmed that the brain in our head is indeed not unique.
-As said, our gut also has a brain and can think independently, as does the heart.
-“Two brains are better than one, Harriet Brown wrote in a The New York Times article — we have a ” brain in the head, and one in the gut.”
+As said, our gut has a brain and can think independently, as does the heart.
+“Two brains are better than one,” as Harriet Brown said in her The New York Times article — we have a ” brain in the head, and one in the gut.”

-“During a special recognition test, guesses turned out to be as accurate or more accurate than when study participants thought they consciously remembered, “a related study at PhysOrg.com reported, suggesting “we shouldn’t rely only on conscious memory.”
+“During a special recognition test, guesses turned out to be as accurate or more accurate than when study participants thought they consciously remembered,” a related study reported – (“that gut feeling may actually reflect a reliable memory”) That idea suggests we shouldn’t “rely only on conscious memory.”

 “… we also need to develop our intuitive nature and creativity.
 Intuition may have an important role in finding answers to all sorts of problems in everyday life …”